alekcz/pcp/README.md

 │       └── payments.clj
 │       └── stock.clj
 │       └── users.clj
-├── pcp.edn                ; pcp configuration file
+├── pcp.edn                # pcp configuration file
-└── README.md              ; surely you don\'t need a comment to tell you what this is.
+└── README.md              # surely you don't need a comment to tell you what this is.
 ```

 Your dashboard could require business logic as follows